Fun and Fancy Free: Mickey and the Beanstalk

 In a parody of Jack and the Beanstalk, the kingdom of Happy Valley, sustained by a singing golden harp, falls into despair when the harp is stolen.
 The story focuses on three poor farmers — Mickey, Donald, and Goofy — are down to a single loaf of bread and one bean.
-Driven mad by hunger, Donald nearly kills their pet cow, prompting Mickey to trade the cow for “magic beans.”
-Enraged, Donald throws the beans through a hole in the floor.
-Overnight, the beans sprout into a gigantic beanstalk that lifts their house to the sky.
+Driven mad by hunger, Donald nearly kills their pet cow, prompting Mickey to trade the cow for "magic beans".
+Enraged and thinking that Mickey had been defrauded, Donald throws the beans and they fall into a hole in the floor.
+Overnight, the beans, which turn out to be truly magical after all, sprout into a gigantic beanstalk that lifts their house to the sky.

-The next morning, the trio climbs the beanstalk and finds themselves in a land of giants.
-They sneak into a castle where they discover the golden harp, who reveals she was kidnapped by Willie the Giant.
-While the friends feast, Willie appears, showing off his powers of flight, invisibility, and shapeshifting.
-When Mickey sneezes inside Willie’s sandwich, he is caught.
-Pretending to be a fortune-teller, Mickey tries to trick Willie into becoming a fly but fails when Willie transforms into a bunny instead and catches Donald and Goofy, locking them in the harp’s chest.
-Mickey escapes and frees them while the harp sings Willie to sleep.
+The next morning, the trio find themselves in a giant land above the clouds.
+They sneak into a castle where they discover a table of food.
+While the friends feast, they find the golden harp, who reveals that she was kidnapped by Willie the Giant.
+Willie appears, showing off his powers of flight, invisibility, and shapeshifting.
+When Mickey sneezes inside Willie's sandwich, he is caught.
+Pretending to be a fortune-teller, Mickey tries to trick Willie into becoming a fly but fails when Willie transforms into a bunny instead.
+He catches Mickey, Donald, and Goofy, locking them in the harp's chest in retaliation while taking the harp out.
+Mickey manages to escape and the harp sings Willie to sleep.
+As he tries to get the key for the chest, Mickey accidentally falls into a box of snuff and sneezes, almost waking the giant.
+The giant sneezes and falls asleep as Mickey climbs up the shelf and frees Donald and Goofy.

 The trio flees with the harp, but Willie awakens and chases them down the beanstalk.
 Mickey stalls Willie long enough for Donald and Goofy to cut the beanstalk, causing Willie to fall to his presumed death.

-Back at Edgar Bergen’s home, he concludes the tale by explaining that the return of the harp restored happiness to Happy Valley.
-Mortimer mourns Willie’s fate, but just as Edgar reassures him that Willie is fictional, the giant appears in Hollywood, having survived the fall, and inquires about the whereabouts of Mickey.
+Back at Edgar Bergen's home, he concludes the tale by explaining that the return of the harp restored happiness to Happy Valley.
+Mortimer mourns Willie's fate, but just as Edgar reassures him that Willie is fictional, the giant appears in Hollywood, having survived the fall, and inquires about the whereabouts of Mickey.
+Upon seeing Willie, Edgar faints from shock while Mortimer tells Willie goodnight.
 The film ends with Jiminy Cricket leaving the house as Willie continues his search.